-However it should be noted that 10,000 steps is unrealistic for some people so a Fitbit can also be used to just increase your activity even if you never intend to reach 10,000 steps or if you blow 10,000 steps out of the water every day.
+However it should be noted that 10,000 steps is unrealistic for some people, so a Fitbit can also be used to just increase your activity, whether you never intend to reach 10,000 steps or if you blow 10,000 steps out of the water every day.

 Getting Started With Fitbit